 If you and your partner are looking to buy a home together, it makes sense to get a joint mortgage.
 The biggest advantage in doing so is that it could increase your buying power.
 This is because the amount of money you can borrow is based on your income (amongst other things).
 So, when considering your application, your mortgage provider will look at you and your partner’s combined salary.

 How much of a deposit do I need?

 The amount of deposit you will need to buy a home depends firstly on how much the property you wish to purchase is valued at.
-In the past, mortgage providers might have only required a deposit of 5%, but in recent years it’s more common for you to need a deposit of 10% of the property value.
-It could be that this rises to 15% depending on how the economic situation unfolds in the future.
+Until recently, it's been more common for you to need a deposit of 10% of the property value, however thanks to a recent Government scheme the availability of 5% deals has increased.

 Type of article: Articles

 Category: Owning a house

 Return to News and Blog